 Peppercorn Hill - Kelly Parcels, Upton

-What visitors may not realize is that some of the trails cross lands that are privately owned and unprotected.
-SVT, the Metacomet Land Trust (MLT), and the Town of Upton are working to protect those parcels--known as the Kelly Property--and add them to the Peppercorn Hill Conservation Area.
+SVT is working with the Metacomet Land Trust (MLT) and the Town of Upton to protect the Kelly Property on the eastern edge of Upton and add it to the popular Peppercorn Hill Conservation Area.

 The Kelly Property consists of four parcels that cover approximately 66 acres of land.
 (The Town of Upton is working to purchase three of the parcels.
 The Metacomet Land Trust is working to purchase the fourth.)

-The property consists of wetland and mature mixed upland coniferous and deciduous forest.
-A tributary stream of Mill River flows through the property.
+The property consists of wetlands and mature mixed upland coniferous and deciduous forest.
+Tributary streams of Mill River flow through the property.

 Impressive rocky outcrops overlook the stream and wetlands.
 A previously unmapped potential vernal pool is perched high above the wetlands.

 A beaver impoundment and an uncommon sedge-dominated wetland are present on the parcel that MLT plans to purchase.

 Trails on the property are used by the public and link to trails on adjacent protected open space.

 Kelly Property Project Map.
 Click >> to see the Map Legend; click + or - to zoom in or out.

 Why protect this land